 2.3.
 Case study research

-A single school was chosen to carry out this case study in.
-This particular school, Barrowside Secondary School which is a pseudonym, was recommended to the researchers as a school which had established a trend in increasing attainment in their State examinations in mathematics.
-This offered the research project, as what Yin (2014) described as an unusual case because research had shown (Smyth et al., 2015) that the attainment gap between DEIS and non-DEIS schools in Junior Certificate mathematics had not decreased.
+Barrowside Secondary School offered the research project, as what Yin (2014) described as an unusual case because research had shown (Smyth et al., 2015) that the attainment gap between DEIS and non-DEIS schools in Junior Certificate mathematics had not decreased.
 Therefore, this school was worth investigating, to see what numeracy practices were taking place across the curriculum.
 A phenomenological stance was adopted for the study.
-The reason for this was that phenomenology is concerned with “individual’s experience of the world” (Savin-Baden and Howell Major, 2013, p.
+The reason for this was that phenomenology is concerned with an “individual’s experience of the world” (Savin-Baden and Howell Major, 2013, p.
 61).
 Consequently, the individual views and practices of the teachers would give a collective view of the whole school.
 As seen in Table 2, the method of data collection is outlined for each of the 4 levels of Guskey (2002) used for this project.
 The lessons to be observed followed what Gray (2014) referred to as a stratified technique where lessons were observed, from each of the six year groups in the school.
 Twenty-one lessons in total were observed.
 Table 4 shows the subjects observed in each of the year groups:

 Table 4.
-Subjects observed from the different year groups (taken from Coffey, 2018, p.
+Subjects observed from the different year groups (adapted from Coffey, 2018, p.
 57)